ethereum-optimism/community-hub/src/docs/developers/nodes/intro.md

 Here are the instructions if you want to build you own node without relying on our images.
 These instructions were generated on an Ubuntu 20.04 LTS box, but they should work with other systems too.

-Note: This is not the recommended configuration.
-While we did QA on these instructions and they work, the QA that the docker images undergo is much more extensive.

 # Prerequisites

 ## Hardware requirements